Nursemaid

 Lactation justice cannot exist without naming this history.

 Lactation history in the Deep South did not end with enslavement.
-It evolved — but it did not disappear.

 Wet Nurse Exploitation